- OpenAPI specification: Upload an OpenAPI definition to expose your API endpoints as tools for WRITER Agent.

 Prerequisites

-Before creating a custom connector, make sure you have:- An OpenAPI definition that describes your API
+Before creating an OpenAPI-based custom connector, make sure you have:- An OpenAPI definition that describes your API

 - Authentication details for your API, based on the authentication method you choose: